Vaa3D/vaa3d_tools/hackathon/mBrainAligner/doc/Image_reg_pipeline_win.md

 The periodic stripe noise present in the raw fMOST images is mainly caused by fluorescent bleaching during the knife cutting and imaging process.
 It will deteriorate the image registration performance.
 We designed a log-space frequency notch filter to realize the high-quality stripe artifacts removal.
 This module was implement in Matlab, and the source code can be found in `src\src_othertools\stripe_removal\`.

-Open Matlab and navigate to the ‘/src/src_othertools/stripe_removal/’ directory, and run the following command:
+Open Matlab and navigate to the ‘/src/src_othertools/stripe_removal/’ directory, and modify script:
 ```
-stripremove('../../../examples/subject/ ', '../../../examples/subject_stripe_removal/', 175, 10, 10)
+foldername_input='../../../examples/subject/';
+foldername_output='../../../examples/subject_stripe_removal/';
+angle=175
+cutoff=10
+radius=10
 ```

-This command will find all `.raw` or `v3draw` files in the specified directory `../../../examples/subject/` and perform stripe removal and output the results images to directory `../../../examples/subject_stripe_removal/`.
+Run `stripremove.m`.
+This script will find all `.raw` or `v3draw` files in the specified directory `../../../examples/subject/` and perform stripe removal and output the results images to directory `../../../examples/subject_stripe_removal/`.

 We can determine the "angle (orientation), cutoff (cutoff frequency), radius (bandwidth)" parameters of notch filter by examining the frequency spectrum of one 2D coronal slice of subject image.